silvae86/silvae86.github.io/_pages/teaching/slides/docker/basics/index.md

 	]
 ]

-- Containers does not need to virtualize the Operating System
+- Containers does not need to virtualize the Operating System, saving memory
 - Containers share the host's operating system and *kernel*

----
-name: vms-vs-containers-2
-## VMs vs Containers (Cont'd)

-Advantages and disadvantages of running containers when compared to virtual machines

-.left[
-### Advantages
-- Vast reduction in resource usage
-- Much faster spin up and spin down than a VM
-]

-.right [

-]

 ---
 name: architecture